"What's the right weight for my child?" is one of the most common questions

 way to get accurate measurements is by having kids weighed and measured at a doctor's

 You can calculate BMI on your own, but consider asking your doctor to help you

 figure out what it means.
 Doctors do more than just use BMI to assess a child's current

 weight.
 They also take into account stage of puberty and use BMI results from past

 years to track whether a child is overweight.
 Spotting trends early on can be helpful

 so you can make changes before weight gain becomes a problem.

 Overweight and obese kids and teens are developing weight-related health problems,

-teens are also more likely to be overweight as adults.
-And adults who are overweight
+also more likely to be overweight as adults.
+And adults who are overweight have a

 Although BMI can be a good indicator of body fat, it doesn't always tell the full